 In an earlier work Nicolay hitchhiked across Canada with a wooden chair mapping his travels of the unusual and unexpected moments of transition between moving and sitting.
+This became a strategy of making people aware of art in practice by blurring the line between art and the everyday.
 He also did a 364-foot unauthorized climbing of Lions Gate Bridge in Vancouver BC transforming it into a musical instrument entitled Taking the bridge.
-Nicolay has several ongoing long-term projects such as The Day Job a work that started in 2003 hiding as he puts, "silent graffiti" inside the backs of other artists’ artworks without detection.
-His unique take on the self-portrait span several types of media, most of which are long term projects that will continue until the artists’ death.
+The Day Job, an ongoing work that started in 2003 incorporates hiding as he puts, "silent graffiti" inside the backs of artworks at hotels, institutions and libraries without detection.
+In Where I Lay My Head is Home (2006-Ongoing) Nicolay photographs himself lying face down in prominent locations around the world as a reaction and counterbalance to the cliché tourist photo or “selfie”.
+Temporary Landscapes (2015-Ongoing) modifies found and salvaged wooden shipping pallets into "sculptural graffiti", sometimes by integrating tracking devices into the structures and then leaving them in unsuspecting alleyways to be found, moved, destroyed or collected.
 Collaboration with artists from various fields draws on his curiosity of finding the things that connect what seem to be disparate practices, usually taking shape in the form of performances, concept albums and installations.

-He has worked as an artist in residence in Enschede Netherlands, ARE (2018); Jyväskylä Finland, Äkkigalleria (2015) & (2010); Taipei Taiwan, Taipei Artist Village TAV (2010); Toronto ON Canada, NAISA, Deep Wireless Festival, Charles Street Video (2006); and Kelowna BC Canada, Alternator Gallery (2004).
-He was the recipient of Canada Council visual and media arts travel grants (2000) &(2006); the Judges award winner at the Make it Short Film Festival, Portland OR USA (2012); and Honorable Mention for Dave Bown Projects - 11th Semiannual Competition (2015).
+He has worked as an artist in residence in Burnaby BC Canada, Deer Lake (2022); Enschede Netherlands, ARE (2018); Jyväskylä Finland, Äkkigalleria (2015 & 2010); Taipei Taiwan, Taipei Artist Village TAV (2010); Toronto ON Canada, NAISA, Deep Wireless Festival, Charles Street Video (2006) and Kelowna BC Canada, Alternator Gallery (2004).
+He was the recipient of Canada Council visual and media arts travel grants (2000 & 2006); the Judges award winner at the Make it Short Film Festival, Portland OR USA (2012) and Honorable Mention for Dave Bown Projects - 11th Semiannual Competition (2015).